Loading...

 • Continue booting into normal mode.

-• SELinux policy handling in rescue mode (load_policy).
+• SELinux policy handling in rescue mode to keep labeling and authentication consistent.

-• Remounting a filesystem read-write for controlled changes (mount -o remount,rw /).
+• Controlled write access by remounting / read-write (mount -o remount,rw /).

-• Returning to normal boot with exec /sbin/init.
+• Returning to normal boot by replacing the rescue shell with init (exec /sbin/init).

 Walkthrough